ericcgu/infrastructure_engineering_for_datascientists/README.md

 Did you notice how fast it took to run a container process of a entire server?

+Did you notice the simplicity?

-In this course, we will continue to walk through all the benefits of containers.
+In this course, we will continue to walk through all the benefits of containers and build custom containers of increasing complexity step by step.

 We will build production-level python, fastapi, react, redis, worker queue containers to deploy your machine-learning or application code to modern cloud services such as Google Cloud Run.